 Due to the diversity of construction projects, we would recommend that you contact our Building and Safety Division to discuss the types of permits and City review process that may be required for your proposed project.

 Based on the construction valuation, permit fees will also be charged.
 The Department may be reached at (562) 567-9320 or visit our counter at City Hall.
-The counter is open Monday – Friday from 8:00 am to 2:30 pm.
+The counter is open Monday – Friday from 8:00 am to 12:00 pm and 1:00 pm to 2:30 pm.